ccollie/valkey-rfc/TimeSeries.md

 through HELLO, MODULE LIST, and INFO commands.
 Also, metrics and configs will be prefixed with this name (by design for Modules).

-Regarding the Module Data type name, because ValkeyTimeSeries's Module Data type (the current version) is not compatible with RedisTimeSeries, it is not named same as RedisTimeSeries's.
+Regarding the Module Data type name, because ValkeyTimeSeries's Module Data type (the current version) is not compatible with RedisTimeSeries, it is not named the same as RedisTimeSeries's.

 ### Module Unload

 Once the Module has been loaded, the `MODULE UNLOAD` will be rejected since Module Data type is created on load.
-Valkey does not allow unloading of Modules that exports a module data type.
+Valkey does not allow unloading of Modules that export a module data type.

 ```
 127.0.0.1:6379> MODULE UNLOAD timeseries